soarlab/soarlab.github.io/_publications/2019_memocode_dr.md

 # add a 2:1 aspect ratio (e.g., width: 400px, height: 200px) to the folder /assets/images/papers/
 image: 2019_memocode_dr.png
 # 2018_tvcg_lineage.png
-# add a 2:1 aspect ratio teaser figure (e.g., width: 1200px, height: 600px) to the folder /assets/images/papers/
+# add a 2:1 aspect ratio teaser figure (e.g., width: 1600px, height: 800px) to the folder /assets/images/papers/
 image_large: 2019_memocode_dr_teaser.dr
 #2018_tvcg_lineage_teaser.png

 # Authors in the "database" can be used with just the key (lastname).
 Others can be written properly.
 authors:
-- Dabaghchian
+- dabaghchian
-- Rakamaric
+- rakamaric

 journal-short: MEMOCODE
 year: 2019